The Human Truth Foundation

 q=179.

-Equatorial Guinea comes 117th in the world in terms of supporting press freedom.
+Equatorial Guinea is positioned 117th in the world regarding supporting press freedom.

 It must be noted that press freedom is not an indicator of press quality and the press itself can be abusive; the UK suffers in particular from a popular brand of nasty reporting that infuses several of its newspapers who are particularly prone to running destructive and often untrue campaigns against victims.
 The Press Freedom Index notes that "the index should in no way be taken as an indicator of the quality of the media in the countries concerned".